tmxkn1/cors/README.md

 ## How to set up your own CORS server - A quick guide

 To make your own CORS API server, you can fork this project and edit the *cors/lib/cors-anywhere.js* file.
 You need to change the value of the variable `myDomain` to your domain address.

-In case of an Chrome extension, your domain address would be: `"chrome-extension://" + extensionID`.
-Extension ID can be found on the *[chrome://extensions/](chrome://extensions/)* page.

-> For example:
->
-> The ID for the extension is `xfdewsldf9e8sdf6qdfhd`, then the domain would be:
->
-> `"chrome-extension://xfdewsldf9e8sdf6qdfhd"`
+You can also use wildcard `*` instead of a specific address.

 To depoly your server, you need an account for [heroku](https://www.heroku.com/).
 Then, you can import your forked and edited repository and deloy.